gramdict/zalizniak-2010-waxeye-grammar/README.md

 ## Roadmap

-The next logical step would be creating a script that would run the generated parser on each dictionary entry, report entries that failed to parse.
+The next logical step would be creating a script that would run the generated parser on each dictionary entry and report entries that failed to parse.
 This will help us finish the grammar.
-The script will also write the successfully parsed entries to a file of a popular format such as XML, JSON or YAML.
+The script will also write successfully parsed entries to a file of a popular format such as XML, JSON or YAML.
 This would be the end goal of this project, having the dictionary in a format that can be easily consumed by most programming languages.